sara-nl/htdpdocs/source/Pages/need_help/faq.rst

 .. _where-to-start:

-As an HT-platform user, what will I be able to do?
+As a Spider user, what will I be able to do?
 ==================================================

 See :ref:`service-at-a-glance`.